In NYC, building owners are required to provide heat to tenants. Per this page, the requirements are:

 - Between the hours of 10:00pm and 6:00am, the inside temperature is required to be at least 62 degrees Fahrenheit.

 I set up a raspberry pi with a thermometer so that I can check on whether my apartment is warm enough.
 The temperature is recorded once per minute in a cron job, using my thermometer python library.
 This move is partially inspired by John's room temperature dataset.

-The living room is known to be the warmest room in the house.
+I taped down the raspberry pi to the inside of cardboard box and put the box under the couch in the living room.
+The living room is the warmest room in the house.
 The couch is a bit closer to the window than the radiator.